|Turing Award Now Million Dollar Prize|

 "laid the foundation for today’s always-on, interconnected world".

 There are already 61 recipients of the prize, which was formerly funded by Google and Intel.
 The first award was made to Alan J Perlis and other former winners (links take you to articles about them on I Programmer) include Maurice Wilkes, Marvin Minsky, John McCarthy, Edgar Dijkstra, Donald Knuth, John Backus, Tony Hoare, Edgar Codd, Ken Thomson and Dennis Ritchie, Niklaus Wirth, Ivan Sutherland, Douglas Engelbart and Alan Kay.
-Google's Vinton Cerf, together with Robert Kern, won the award in 2004 and other recent winners are Barbara Liskov (2008), Leslie Valiant (2010), Judea Pearl (2011), Shafi Goldwasser and Silvio Micali (2012) and Leslie Lamport (2013).
+Google's Vinton Cerf, together with Robert Kahn, won the award in 2004 and other recent winners are Barbara Liskov (2008), Leslie Valiant (2010), Judea Pearl (2011), Shafi Goldwasser and Silvio Micali (2012) and Leslie Lamport (2013).

 Commenting on the new funding ACM President and professor in the Department of Computing at Imperial College, London, Alexander Wolf said: